kg4ydw/noacli/Readme.md

 not very convenient for every day use.

 This is a hybrid shell, with both cli and graphical features.
-It is not a full turing complete parsed language, but it supports using one underneath if you want that.
+It is not a full turing complete parsed language, but it fully supports using one underneath if you want that.
 It doesn't even think about being a full gui shell with integrated window manager either, it expects you to have one, although it can help find or close lost windows.

 The intent of this shell is to simplify a lot of cli things that make you dedicate a terminal window to them and display their results in a more